Handley Page HP.115: Background

 Through the 1950s, various studies on supersonic transports (SSTs) suggested that the economics of such designs were far too poor to be practical.
 Lift is generated in different ways at supersonic speeds and achieving reasonable lift-to-drag ratios requires the wings to have a very short span.
 This works well at supersonic speeds, but offers very little lift at low speed.
-In order to make a design that is able to take off and land on existing runways, either the aircraft would have to use wider wings and lose supersonic cruise economy, have enormous engine power, or be extremely large.
+In order to design a wing able to take off and land on existing runways, either the aircraft would have to use wider wings and lose supersonic cruise economy, have enormous engine power, or be extremely large.
 A way out of this dilemma was presented in Britain by Johanna Weber and Dietrich Küchemann around 1955.
 Their team at the Royal Aircraft Establishment (RAE) noticed that delta wings generated large vortexes over the wing when flying at low speeds and high angles of attack ("alpha").

 Specifically, the vortexes increased the speed of the air on top of the wing, thereby greatly increasing lift at low speeds.
 This effect was magnified by the length of the wing, and the sharpness of the angle of the leading edge - more sweep led to stronger vortex creation, more length gave it more room to operate over.
-This suggested that an aircraft with a delta wing running the majority of the length of the fuselage at very great sweep angles, over about 65 degrees, would have reasonable low-speed performance while also keeping the supersonic drag to a minimum through its limited span.
+This suggested that an aircraft with a delta wing running the majority of the length of the fuselage at a large sweep angles, over 65 degrees, would have reasonable low-speed performance while also keeping supersonic drag to a minimum through its limited span.
 A major concern was the angles needed to generate these vortexes.
 The aircraft would have to fly at what would be considered significantly nose-high attitudes, especially on takeoff and landing.
 They would also need very long landing gear, especially in the nose, in order to keep the wing at a high angle during the takeoff roll.
 This led to some questions about the handling and control of such a design at low speed.
 According to aviation author C. H. Barnes, one source of scepticism for the configuration came from a series of wind tunnel tests that had been performed in America, but were later determined to have been misleading.